dje-dev/Ceres/README.md

 Ceres playing strength is currently competitive with top chess engines such as Leela Chess Zero and Stockfish, depending of course considerably upon the particular types of hardware (CPU and GPU) available for each engine.

-Ceres is also hoped to serve as a foundation for ancillary features and applications which leverage the efficient, flexible search engine to provide value to human chess players.
-One example is an integrated [graphing](graph.md) feature which generates on-the-fly visualizations of Ceres search results within a web browser.

 ## Ceres Software Architecture